 Leg bent

-In this stance, one may have one leg slightly bent at its knee joint and keep another straighter depending how they feel most comfortable.
+In this stance, one may have one leg slightly bent at its knee joint and keep another straighter depending on how they feel most comfortable.

 Legs apart